abhayporwals/ai-workflows-docs/docs/intro.md

 ## Quick Start

 Ready to begin your AI journey?
-Start with our [Getting Started tutorial](./tutorials/getting-started.md) to set up your development environment and build your first AI model.
+Start with our core concepts and tools to set up your development environment and build your first AI model.

 ## Version Information